-Councilwoman Lena Gonzalez was elected with overwhelming support in June of 2014 to represent the First Council District in the City of Long Beach.
-Growing up in a working class family where her father was a truck driver and her mother worked in aerospace, Lena was taught from a young age the value of hard work and dedication.
+Councilwoman Lena Gonzalez was elected in June of 2014 and unanimously re-elected in 2018 to represent the First Council District in the City of Long Beach.
+Growing up in a working-class family where her father was a truck driver and her mother worked in aerospace, Lena grew up learning the value of hard work and dedication.

-As an advocate for her residents, Gonzalez has sponsored over 100 items before the city council including issues such as environmental protections, increased parking in downtown Long Beach, protecting local small businesses through increased access to contracts and bids, and ensuring the City of Long Beach is taking proactive steps to combat and treat homelessness.
+As an advocate for her residents, Gonzalez has sponsored over 110 items before the City Council tackling issues such as banning the use of expanded polystyrene (Styrofoam) in local restaurants, creating over 200 new parking spaces throughout the District, protecting local businesses through increased access to contracts and bids, and ensuring the City of Long Beach is taking proactive steps to combat and treat homelessness.

 Councilwoman Gonzalez lives in downtown Long Beach with her partner Adam and their three sons Zorion, Ethan and Luca.
-Gonzalez graduated with her B.A. in Political Science from California State University Long Beach and a Master’s in Business Administration from Loyola Marymount University.
+Gonzalez graduated with her B.A. in Political Science from California State University Long Beach and MBA from Loyola Marymount University.